 - Restoring natural sediment transport and ecosystem function to enhance floodplain, riparian and near-shore coastal habitats;

-- Enhancing outdoor recreation opportunities while ensuring equitable access to the watersheds natural amenities for present and future generations; and
+- Enhancing outdoor recreation opportunities and equitable access to the watershed’s natural amenities for present and future generations;

 - Renewing access to prime spawning and rearing habitat in the Matilija Creek headwaters for the federally-endangered southern California steelhead.

 The essential components of the Project can be found on the Overview page, with more detailed information provided elsewhere throughout the site.

 Please see Notices and Highlights below for a summary of recent and forthcoming events and publications.

 We appreciate your interest in this comprehensive effort to re-wild the Ventura River headwaters while helping to prepare downstream communities for a more resilient water future.
 We also look forward to your comments and suggestions to help ensure that this new version of MatilijaDam.org serves as a reliable and up-to-date source of information about the Matilija Dam Ecosystem Restoration Project.